-AR 202-Intermediate Arabic II

-Lecture Hours: 3

-Lab Hours: 0

-Credit Hours: 3

-A continuation of AR 201 with emphasis on writing.
+AR 202-Intermediate Arabic II Lecture hours: 3 lab hours: 0 credit hours: 3 A continuation of AR 201 with emphasis on writing.
 This course is intended to consolidate the basic language skills and to prepare the student for advanced work in Arabic.
 Conducted as much as possible in Arabic.
 Readings based on civilization and culture.
 Prerequisite(s): AR 201.

-AR 301W-Arabic Composition and Conversation I Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 Designed to improve students' spoken and written command of Arabic.
+AR 301W-Arabic Composition and Conversation I Lecture hours: 3 lab hours: 0 credit hours: 3 Designed to improve students' spoken and written command of Arabic.
 Discussions, oral reports, and writing assignments include topics in Arabic civilizations and cultural history.
 Conducted mainly in Arabic.
-Writing Intensive (W).
-Prerequisite(s): AR 202 AR 302W-Arabic Composition and Conversation II Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A continuation of AR 301W.
-Writing Intensive (W).
+Prerequisite(s): AR 202 writing intensive (W) AR 302W-Arabic Composition and Conversation II Lecture hours: 3 lab hours: 0 credit hours: 3 A continuation of AR 301W.

 Prerequisite(s): AR 301W.

-AR 304-Darija Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 The Arabic vernaculars of North Africa, often referred to as Darija, extend from the shores of Morocco to the ancient ruins of Upper Egypt.
+Writing intensive (W) AR 304-Darija Lecture hours: 3 lab hours: 0 credit hours: 3 The Arabic vernaculars of North Africa, often referred to as Darija, extend from the shores of Morocco to the ancient ruins of Upper Egypt.
 These western dialects of Arabic are situated in a strategic fulcrum, but ironically few westerners can demonstrate expertise in these important linguistic varieties.
 Cadets develop linguistic and cultural competency in the Darija of Morocco by exploring authentic texts, videos, and other materials.
 They systematically compare and contrast Darija with the Modern Standard Arabic they have already received extensive training in.
 This undoubtedly enhances their overall proficiency in real-world Arabic by learning to navigate its inescapable diglossic landscape.
-Prerequisite(s): AR 202 AR 314-Arabic Civilizations and Cultures Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A survey of the history, literature, educational systems and values of the Arab Word.
+Prerequisite(s): AR 202 AR 314-Arabic Civilizations and Cultures Lecture hours: 3 lab hours: 0 credit hours: 3 A survey of the history, literature, educational systems and values of the Arab Word.
 The course will be based on readings from contemporary sources: Short stories, magazines, newspapers, literary works and legal documents.
 The course is designed to build on the reading and writing skills of AR 301W and AR 302W.
 It is also intended to enhance cadets' cultural awareness of contemporary issues, which affect the Arabic speaking world and the United States.
 Prerequisite(s): AR 301W, AR 302W.

-AR 315-Arabic for the Media Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 Emphasizes written and aural comprehension of Arabic media (newspapers, journals, radio and television, news broadcasts, and documentaries).
+AR 315-Arabic for the Media Lecture hours: 3 lab hours: 0 credit hours: 3 Emphasizes written and aural comprehension of Arabic media (newspapers, journals, radio and television, news broadcasts, and documentaries).
 The goal is to introduce and consolidate lexical items which commonly occur in the media and in economic and scientific texts.
 The principal language of instruction is Arabic.
-Prerequisite(s): Two AR 300's.
+Prerequisite(s): two (2) AR 300s.

-AR 316-Cultural Topics in Arabic Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 An advanced course in which students will be exposed to different issues related to Arabic language, culture, tradition and norms of Arab society.
+AR 316-Cultural Topics in Arabic Lecture hours: 3 lab hours: 0 credit hours: 3 An advanced course in which students will be exposed to different issues related to Arabic language, culture, tradition and norms of Arab society.
 Emphasis will be on various forms of cultural expression, to include music, arts, poetry, film and literature.
 This course has the goal of improving the four main language skills, speaking, listening comprehension, reading and writing.
 Discussion will be in Arabic.
 Note: Retakes for credit.
-Prerequisite(s): AR 202 or instructor approval AR 405-Independent Readings Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 Directed readings of major literary works.
+Prerequisite(s): AR 202 or instructor approval.
+AR 405-Independent Readings Lecture hours: 3 lab hours: 0 credit hours: 3 Directed readings of major literary works.
 Conducted almost exclusively in Arabic.
 Note: Retakes for credit.
 Prerequisite(s): Completion of at least 9 hours beyond AR 202 or permission of the instructor and department head.
-AR 407-Advanced Arabic Grammar and Syntax Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 A systematic study of Arabic grammar and syntax.
+AR 407-Advanced Arabic Grammar and Syntax Lecture hours: 3 lab hours: 0 credit hours: 3 A systematic study of Arabic grammar and syntax.
 Emphasis also on vocabulary development and study of idiomatic expression.
-Prerequisite(s): Two AR 300's.
+Prerequisite(s): two (2) AR 300s.